ceregousa/slate/source/includes/_courses.md

 filter[partner_id] | Required.
 Scopes the courses returned to the partner specified. user_id | Specify a user id to get the courses that the user is enrolled in as a student.
-Defaults to the currently signed in user include_department_courses | If specified, courses in departments of `partner_id` that the user is enrolled in will also be returned sort | Orders the results based on the param. <br>Example: `name` - sort in alphabetical order page[number] | Courses are paginated, use this to choose which page you want
+Defaults to the currently signed in user include_department_courses | If specified, courses in departments of `partner_id` that the user is enrolled in will also be returned filter[in_library] | Specify this filter to get courses in libraries that the user has access to (i.e., courses that the user can enroll in). sort | Orders the results based on the param. <br>Example: `name` - sort in alphabetical order page[number] | Courses are paginated, use this to choose which page you want